eXTReMe Tracker

 Yellow-Orange to Yellow, PY:153 Org/s, Dioxine Nickel Complex, BEST OIL BASED

-Yellow-Orange to Yellow, PY:100 Tartrazine, BEST BRIGHT YELLOW, GLAZE, WATER-BASED, for ink, fresco, acrylics and watercolors.
+Yellow-Orange to Yellow, PY:100 Tartrazine, BEST BRIGHT YELLOW, GLAZE, WATER-BASED, for ink, fresco and watercolors.
+It bleeds in acrylics.

 Orange to Yellow, PY:95 Azo Condensation w/ PR:101 Syn Iron Oxide (Indian Yellow - Brown Extra O.H.)